You Can Now Use Bitcoin to Buy 3-D-Printed Sex Toys

 What did you think about as you designed this sex toy line?

 We took a look at the existing products out there and asked ourselves, “How could we improve these, and how could we differentiate [our products]?”
 We’ve also found a very high demand for what we have termed “out of round.”
-What we do is customise the products so that instead of having a circular dildo, we now have one that’s oval-shaped and slightly out of round.
-The orifices in the human body are not perfect circles – they’re actually ovals – so these toys really fit better ergonomically with the human body.
+What we do is customize the products so that instead of having a circular dildo, we now have one that’s oval-shaped and slightly out of round.
+The orifices in the human body are not perfect circles—they’re actually ovals—so these toys really fit better ergonomically with the human body.

 How many people are involved in the production process?